Are Underglow Lights Legal in New York?

 At Full Throttle NY/NE Motorcycle Magazine’s Bike Night, a motorcyclist told me he was issued a summons by Suffolk County Police for unauthorized lights on his motorcycle, just down the block from Bike Night at the Tilted Kilt in Farmingdale.

-He was riding a Harley Davidson motorcycle, is 77 years old, and a real gentleman.
+He was riding a Harley Davidson motorcycle, is 77 years old, and is a real gentleman.
 He wasn’t issued a summons because he was being obnoxious.
 He was targeted by a Suffolk County Police motorcycle checkpoint which was stopping motorcycles on the way to Bike Night.

 A few minutes later, a retired Suffolk County detective who is against motorcycle checkpoints was nice and stopped by in his car to tell me that Suffolk County Police set up a motorcycle checkpoint down the road from Bike Night.
 Besides under glow lights, the police were also inspecting helmets.

 The ticket for unauthorized lights on the motorcycle was issued for a violation of NYS VTL 381.3 because the motorcycle had green under glow lights.